GliaX/tourniquet/assembly_instructions/quality_control/tourniquet quality inspection.md

 Image goes here.

-### IC-0050 (Measurement from back plate to windlass)
+### IC-0050 (Measurement from back plate to windlass slot)
 |Method of inspection|Tools required for inspection|
 |---|---|
 |Length measurement|Ruler OR Tape measure OR more accurate device|

-The distance between the back plate and the windlass must be between X.Ymm and A.Bmm.
+The distance between the backing plate and the windlass slot must 25mm +/- 2mm.

 ### IC-0060 (Measurement back plate to buckle stitching)
 |Method of inspection|Tools required for inspection|
 |---|---|
 |Length measurement|Ruler OR Tape measure OR more accurate device|

-The distance between the back plate and stitching that secures the buckle must be between X.Ymm and A.Bmm.
+The distance between the back plate and stitching that secures the buckle must be 30mm.

 ### IC-0070 (Routing of strap thru buckle slot, orientation of buckle)
 |Method of inspection|Tools required for inspection|
 |---|---|
 |Length measurement|Ruler OR Tape measure OR more accurate device|

-The buckle must be oriented with the toothed side of the buckle away from the backing plate.
+The buckle must be oriented with the strap run thru the plain "open" side.
+The toothed "gripper" side of the buckle must be at the end of the tourniquet.

 Image goes here